cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 -   Municipalities
 -   Submunicipalities

-With the `regions` parameter you can filter on either one region or a combination of regions.
+With the `regions` field you can filter on either one region or a combination of regions.

 <!-- theme:info -->
 > Filtering by region uses a cache in advanced queries, which is faster but may be slightly out of date.
 The URL parameter on the other hand does the filtering on-demand, which is slower but always up to date.